First-Year Housing Agreement Conditions of Rental

 So far as feasible, the University tries to assign to each student, on a first-come, first-served basis, the particular room type he or she prefers.
 Assignments to residence hall rooms can ordinarily be regarded as final and permanent.
 However, the University reserves the right to make adjustments in room assignments where it deems necessary.
 Please indicate your preference for single or double room, but please note that the University cannot absolutely guarantee the availability of the type of room you request.

 *Fall athletes (including cheer) are expected to move-in prior to the above dates.
 Your coach will issue room keys and you will move directly into your assigned room for the academic year upon arrival.
 Please contact your coach for your early arrival date, which vary by sport.
-International students are also expected to move-in prior to the above dates.
+First-Year International students are also expected to move-in prior to the above dates.
 Information regarding International Orientation, including your move-in date, will be provided to you by the International Education department.

 Rates include basic cable television.